nvivanco/Image_analysis/README.md

 The script `04_feature_extraction.py` performs the crucial step of converting segmented masks into quantifiable cellular data.
 It creates kymographs, extracts morphological and intensity features using `skimage.measure.regionprops_table`, and consolidates all results into a single pandas `.pkl` file per experiment.

-This stage is designed for maximum automation: if no specific time ranges are provided, it automatically finds all segmented files and uses the full time range of each stack.
+This stage is designed for maximum automation: if no specific time ranges are provided, it automatically finds all experiment directories under a base directory, identifies all available segmented files and uses the full time range of each stack.

 ### Basic Automated Execution (Recommended)

-If you intend to use the entire time-lapse for every segmented trench, simply provide the `--base-dir`.
+If you intend to use the entire time-lapse for every segmented trench and analyze all experiment directories under a base directory, simply provide the `--base-dir`.
 The script will automatically discover all segmented TIFF files (`mm3_segmented*.tif`) and calculate the `start` (0) and `end` (last frame index) for each.

 ```bash
 # Example: Full automation mode